-At Oxford Tutorial College we aim to create the right setting for you to achieve your best results at GCSE, A Level, or BTEC.
-This involves small-group teaching and individual assistance designed to help you develop subject understanding and connect it with exam performance.
+At Oxford Tutorial College we aim to create the right setting for you to achieve your best results at A-Level, BTEC or GCSE.
+This involves small-group teaching and individual guidance and support from a Senior Tutor designed to help you develop confidence in your academic studies.

 Our teaching approach is refreshingly interactive and informal.
 The support provided by subject tutors is thoughtful and creative, focusing specifically on individual learning styles.
-Students can receive an element of 1-to-1 tuition as part of their teaching programme, and are encouraged to take an active part in the learning process at every stage.
-There are few rules, but the culture of the College encourages hard work and a growing sense of responsibility.
+Students are encouraged to take an active part in the learning process at every stage.

 Course material is taught in a clear and direct way, with careful review and continual practice of previous examination questions.
 Tutors ensure that students develop a good set of notes and encourage systematic revision.
 Time is also allowed for an overall subject review as the examinations approach, in order to check understanding and enable further exam practice.

-A key part of the Oxford Tutorial College learning environment is the seminar group.
-An active learning style is encouraged and each student may be asked to present material and exchange views with others.
+A key part of the Oxford Tutorial College learning environment is that an active learning style is encouraged and each student may be asked to present material and exchange views with others.
 This is followed by guidance from the teacher on the interpretation, manipulation and analysis of the material.
 Preparation is required.

-Teaching groups consist of no more than six students, and the small group size enables close discussion of each topic whilst still allowing a high degree of personal attention.
+Teaching groups consist of no more than six students in A-Level groups and no more than ten students in the other programmes we offer.
+This small group size enables close discussion of each topic whilst still allowing a high degree of personal attention.